This post may contain affiliate links. Please read our disclosure policy.

 Step 12: Cut into 8 equal squares or slices and garnish with fresh berries.

-Store any leftover icebox cake in the freezer.
+Store leftover icebox cake tightly covered in the freezer for up to 2 weeks.

-If you've made this WW Chocolate Fudge Ice Box Cake, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made this Easy Chocolate Ice Cream Bar Ice Box Cake, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Ingredients